top of page

 Join our board!
 We are now looking to recruit more board members!
 Interested?
 Send an email to info@bayareagirlsrockcamp.org to learn more.

-Allie Bach - President
+Arianna Cruz-Sellu - President

-Sharmi Bass - Secretary
+Emily Bouton - Secretary

-Kendal Blum
+Kendal Blum - Vice President

 Kendal (she/her) is a musician, registered nurse, and parent.
 She moved to the Bay Area in 2012 to study at UC Berkeley and stayed in the East Bay until 2022 when she graduated from University of San Francisco's School of Nursing and moved north to pursue rural medicine.
 Kendal has volunteered with BAGRC since 2015 in an assortment of roles including Drum Instructor, Band Coach, and Peer Mentor Support.
 Now a Registered Nurse, Kendal still makes time for camp alongside her work as a hospital nurse and her life as a new parent.
 She continues to spread the spirit of rock camp in her bands Wayfairy and Soft Shell and the Seastars.